DSgenes/Report-Accessiblility/README.md

       • Repeat for the stacked bar chart (bottom right), changing the title to: "Monthly Order Quantities by Product Region."

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

+# Display Markers in the Line Chart:

+      • Select the line chart (top right), then click the Focus mode button to zoom in.

+      • Open the Format tab, scroll to Markers, and toggle it to On.

+      • To enhance accessibility, expand Markers settings, select a region, and change the marker shape.
+Repeat this for the other regions with different marker shapes.